falcon60/docker-python-opencv-ffmpeg/README.md

 docker run valian/docker-python-opencv-ffmpeg bash -c "pip install jupyter"
 ```

-After Installing Jupyter in the OpenCV container, a new docker will be created.
+After Installing Jupyter in the OpenCV container, a new docker image will be created.
 List the latest image using:

 ```bash
 docker ps -l
 ```

-Commit the changes using the latest image id and provide a new name to the latest docker image.
+Commit the changes using the latest image id and provide a new container name to the latest docker image.

 ```bash
 docker commit IMAGE_ID CONTAINER_NAME